-- 2.4 The Council shall ensure that there is an adequate and effective system of internal audit of its accounting records, and of its system of internal control in accordance with proper practices.
-Any officer or member of the Council shall make available such documents and records as appear to the Council to be necessary for the purpose of the audit and shall, as directed by the Council, supply the RFO, internal auditor, or external auditor with such information and explanation as the Council considers necessary for that purpose. - 2.5 The internal auditor shall be appointed by and shall carry out the work in relation to internal controls required by the Council in accordance with proper practices. - 2.6 The internal auditor shall: - be competent and independent of the financial operations of the Council. - report to Council in writing, or in person, on a regular basis with a minimum of one annual written report during each financial year. - to demonstrate competence, objectivity and independence, be free from any actual or perceived conflicts of interest, including those arising from family relationships; and - have no involvement in the financial decision making, management or control of the Council. - 2.7 Internal or external auditors may not under any circumstances: - perform any operational duties for the Council. - initiate or approve accounting transactions; or - direct the activities of any Council employee, except to the extent that such employees have been appropriately assigned to assist the internal auditor. - 2.8 For the avoidance of doubt, in relation to internal audit the terms 'independent' and 'independence' shall have the same meaning as is described in proper practices. - 2.9 RFO shall make arrangements for the exercise of electors' rights in relation to the accounts including the opportunity to inspect the accounts, books, and vouchers and display or publish any notices and statements of account required by Public Audit (Wales) Act 2004, or any superseding legislation, and the Accounts and Audit (Wales) Regulations. - 2.10 The RFO shall, without undue delay, bring to the attention of all Councillors any correspondence or report from internal or external auditors.
+- 3.5.
+The council must ensure that there is an adequate and effective system of internal audit of its accounting records and internal control system in accordance with proper practices. - 3.6.
+Any officer or member of the council must make available such documents and records as the internal or external auditor consider necessary for the purpose of the audit and shall, as directed by the council, supply the RFO, internal auditor, or external auditor with such information and explanation as the council considers necessary. - 3.7.
+The internal auditor shall be appointed by the council or a committee of the council and shall carry out their work to evaluate the effectiveness of the council's risk management, control and governance processes in accordance with proper practices specified in the Practitioners' Guide. - 3.8.
+The council shall ensure that the internal auditor: - is competent and independent of the financial operations of the council; - reports to council in writing, or in person, on a regular basis with a minimum of one written report during each financial year; - can demonstrate competence, objectivity and independence, free from any actual or perceived conflicts of interest, including those arising from family relationships; and - has no involvement in the management or control of the council. - 3.9.
+Internal may not under any circumstances: - perform any operational duties for the council; - initiate or approve accounting transactions; - provide financial, legal or other advice including in relation to any future transactions; or - direct the activities of any council employee, except to the extent that such employees have been appropriately assigned to assist the internal auditor. - 3.10.
+For the avoidance of doubt, in relation to internal audit the terms 'independent' and 'independence' shall have the same meaning as described in The Practitioners Guide. - 3.11.
+The RFO shall make arrangements for the exercise of electors' rights in relation to the accounts, including the opportunity to inspect the accounts, books, and vouchers and display or publish any notices and documents required by Accounts and Audit (Wales) Regulations.

+3.12.
+The RFO shall, without undue delay, bring to the attention of all councillors any correspondence or report from internal or external auditors.